OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-animate-shape.md

 GL.uniform1f(redColorUniformLocation,redColorLevel);
 ~~~

-As usual, we get first the location of the variable in the shader with the function getUniformLocation.
+As usual, we first get the location of the variable in the shader with the function getUniformLocation.
 We update it then with the function uniform1f.

 You should obtain a beautiful pink square.
 This color change can be automated.
-Let's use the current time to set the color periodically.
+Let's use the current time to change the color periodically.

 ~~~ html
 var timeSecond = new Date().getTime() / 1000;